 This scripture tells us a few things:

-5 Ways to Deal with Emotions
+5 Step Process to Dealing with Your Emotions

 I never knew how to communicate well.
 Most of the communication I saw was non-existent, high yelling voices, or conversation that led to separation.